cpapescrim1106/blueprintproject/convex-dashboard/README.md

 ### Local database (Prisma)

-Messaging data now lives in the SQLite database managed by Prisma.
+Messaging data now lives in Postgres (managed by Prisma).
+Start the bundled database with `docker compose up -d postgres` from the repo root, then apply migrations:

 ```
 cd convex-dashboard
-npx prisma migrate dev
+npm run db:migrate
 npx prisma studio # optional GUI
 ```

-The database file is generated at `prisma/dev.db`.
-To point at Postgres or another host, update `prisma/.env` and re-run the migration.
+Set `DATABASE_URL` in `.env.local` (see `env.example`) if you want to point at a different Postgres host.

 ### Run the ingestion pipeline